10 Different Types of Skunks

 One of the largest species of skunk out there, these critters may be found throughout the southern US and Central America.
 They have a single stripe covering their back and a completely white tail.

-While capable of climbing trees, the American hog-nosed skunk is specially adapted for digging and can even smell prey through the soil.
+While capable of climbing trees like other skunk species, the American hog-nosed skunk is specially adapted for digging and can even smell prey through the soil.

 #2 – Eastern Spotted Skunk (Spilogale putorius)